Wall Street Analyst Initiated Arrival [ARVL]. What else is Wall St. saying

-Arrival [NASDAQ: ARVL] slipped around -0.02 points on Friday, while shares priced at $0.16 at the close of the session, down -8.81%.
+Arrival [NASDAQ: ARVL] gained 6.19% on the last trading session, reaching $0.16 price per share at the time.
 The company report on November 24, 2022 that Arrival Announces Mr. F. Peter Cuneo Appointed as Interim CEO; Mr. Denis Sverdlov Appointed as Chairman of the Board; Departure of Mr. Avinash Rugoobur as President and Chief of Strategy; Mr. Rexford Tibbens Appointed as Chairman of the Strategic Planning and Operations Committee.

 Sponsored